-Investors in this offering will experience immediate and substantial dilution in net tangible book value.
+$Investors\ in\ this\ offering\ will\ experience\ immediate\ and\ substantial\ dilution\ in\ net\ tangible\ book\ value.$

 The difference between the public offering price per share of our common stock and the pro forma net tangible assets per share of our common stock after this offering constitutes the dilution to the investors in this offering.
 You will incur immediate and substantial dilution as a result of this offering.
-After giving effect to the conversion at the closing of this offering of our convertible preferred stock and the convertible notes issued by our majority-owned subsidiary, and after giving further effect to the sale by us of all 1,270,589 shares of common stock in this offering at the public offering price of \$17.00 per unit, investors in this offering can expect an immediate dilution to net tangible assets of \$15.12 per share, based on a pro forma net tangible book value per share after the offering (which excludes a value for the License Agreement) of \$1.88.
+After giving effect to the conversion at the closing of this offering of our convertible preferred stock and the convertible notes issued by our majority-owned subsidiary, and after giving further effect to the sale by us of all 1,176,471 shares of common stock in this offering at an assumed public offering price of \$17.00 per share, investors in this offering can expect an immediate dilution to net tangible assets of \$15.52 per share, based on a pro forma net tangible book value per share after the offering (which excludes a value for the License Agreement) of \$1.48.
 This dilution is due in large part to the fact that our existing investors acquired their securities prior to this offering at substantially less than investors are paying in this offering.
 If any outstanding warrants to purchase shares of our common stock are exercised, there would be further dilution.